AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Continue with the following section, [Upload the public key to the SFTP server](#upload-the-public-key-to-the-sftp-server).

-#### Upload the public key to the SFTP server
+#### Add the Adobe upload key to the SFTP server

-The public key you just downloaded is used by Adobe to _upload_ data to the SFTP server.
-Upload this public key to the same location on the SFTP server where you uploaded the public key that is used by your organization [to _download_ data from the FTP server](#step-1-generate-a-publicprivate-key-pair-and-upload-the-public-key-to-your-existing-ftp-server).
+The public key you just downloaded is Adobe's **upload key**.
+This is a public/private key pair that is used by Adobe to _upload_ data to the SFTP server.

+You need to add this public key to the same `authorized_keys` file where you previously added your organization's download key (the one you generated in [Step 1: Generate your organization's download key and add it to your FTP server](#step-1-generate-your-organizations-download-key-and-add-it-to-your-ftp-server)).

-To upload the public key to the SFTP server (the key that is used by Adobe to _upload_ data to the SFTP server):
+To add Adobe's upload key to the SFTP server:

 1. Connect to the SFTP server and log in, either by using your username and password or by using SFTP.

-   This can be an Adobe-hosted FTP server or your own FTP server.
+   This can be an Adobe-hosted SFTP server or your own SFTP server.

-1. Upload the public key to the same [!DNL .ssh] where the [!DNL `authorized_keys`] file is stored.
+1. Open the [!DNL `authorized_keys`] file in the [!DNL .ssh] directory.
+This file should already contain your organization's download key from [Step 1](#step-1-generate-a-publicprivate-key-pair-and-upload-the-public-key-to-your-existing-ftp-server).
+Add Adobe's upload key to this same file.

 1. Repeat this process for each SFTP account that you created in the previous section, [Create the SFTP account](#create-the-sftp-account).